Muzietto/es6-lambda-calculus/README.md

     var add2 = x => y => (y === 0) ? x : f(f)(x+1)(y-1)
     def ADD2 f x y = COND x (f f (SUCC x) (PRED y)) (ISZERO y) = (ISZERO y) x (f f (SUCC x) (PRED y))

+you noticed that we wrote `def ADD2` and not `rec ADD2`, because (contrary to `ADD`) the `ADD2` function is not recursive, as it does not mentions itself inside the body

-this magic function `ADD2` has the remarkable power that, when applied to itself, it behaves like we expected from ADD:
+this magic function `ADD2` has the remarkable power that, when applied to itself, it behaves like we expected from `ADD`:

     def ADD = ADD2 ADD2 = SELF_APPLY ADD2

-the big gain is that nobody mentions itself inside its own body anymore; you can see in the definition of `ADD2` that the recursion is created implicitly by the self application of argument `f` and __not__ by an explicit invocation
+let's repeat: the big gain here is that nobody mentions itself inside its own body anymore; you can see in the definition of `ADD2` that the recursion is created __implicitly__ by the self application of argument `f` and __not__ by an explicit invocation

 **unfortunately, this truly interesting bit cannot be verified in ES6**, because its eager interpreter tries to calculate both branches of the `COND` at all times, causing a stack overflow even if we know that only one of them should be evalued at a time